 The seminar structure encouraged us to interact with the archive as much as possible, without imposing any specific projects at the start.
 While regular graduate seminars require a finished research paper for the final grade, Professor Mehring instead asked us to spend as much time with the archive as possible.
 Our task was to find a direction for our archival research from within the archive itself and, by the end of the class, come up not with a finished research project but with a proposal for a research project, one that had developed out of and would incorporate our archival finds.
 Thanks to the broad scope of this assignment, I approached the archive with an open mind and without the initial pressure of looking for a “finished” project.

-My personal research outside the seminar focuses on 19th-century figurative painting, so I went into the class expecting to do a side project about Szeemann’s exhibitions of minimalist and conceptual art.
+My personal research outside the seminar focuses on nineteenth-century figurative painting, so I went into the class expecting to do a side project about Szeemann’s exhibitions of minimalist and conceptual art.
 However, unexpectedly, I encountered materials about the exhibition Szeemann curated for the centennial of Zacheta National Gallery of Art in Warsaw, Poland, in 2000.
 The exhibition engaged with painting of the 1910s, the Polish School of Posters, and contemporary art.
 Current publications about that exhibition focus on the political scandal around a sculpture by contemporary Italian artist Maurizio Cattelan, which completely outshined the rest of the exhibition.
 The archival materials (floor plans, correspondence, Szeemann’s notes about the artwork selection) allowed me not only to reconstruct what the exhibition looked like beyond Cattelan’s piece, but also to trace the escalation of the scandal.
 I was, very serendipitously, able to bridge my archival work with the main trajectory of my own research that analyzes the formation of national myths in art.

 Thanks to my experience with the Szeemann archive I can now be optimistic that—despite the archive’s overwhelming broadness, and with some patience—archives in the future could be potential troves for informing my research with new narratives.